Exercises to Avoid Knee Pain

 6 Exercises to Avoid Knee Pain

-Knee pain is a common issue, especially for individuals who engage in high-impact exercises without proper precautions.
+what exercise to avoid for knee pain, especially for individuals who engage in high-impact exercises without proper precautions.
 If you’re experiencing knee discomfort, it’s important to be mindful of the types of exercises that can worsen your condition.
 Some workouts put excessive strain on the knee joints, leading to pain, stiffness, and even long-term damage.
 Here are six exercises to avoid knee pain and safer alternatives that can help maintain joint health.

 Jogging or Running